wavemaker/docs/learn/how-tos/add-custom-filters.md

 ### Need of Custom Filters
-In every security enabled application, there will be **FilterChain**.By default FilterChain consists of spring's pre-defined filters which performs authentication and authorization.
+In every security enabled application, you can find **FilterChain**.By default FilterChain consists of spring's pre-defined filters which performs authentication and authorization.
 But if you want to add custom pre or post processing tasks on request or response you need to add custom filters in FilterChain.

 :::note
 **FilterChain**: It refers to a series or sequence of filters that are applied to incoming requests before they reach the intended servlet or resource.
 Each filter in the filter chain performs specific pre-processing or post-processing tasks on the request or response, such as authentication, authorization, logging, data transformation, or error handling.